-Bratislava, Slovakia – Several studies have previously established quite clearly that Slovaks are the most conspiracy-prone nation in Central Europe.
+Bratislava, Slovakia – Several studies have previously established quite clearly that Slovaks are the most prone to believe in conspiracy theories in Central Europe.

 For instance, Slovakia is the only country where a majority of respondents (53%) believe world events are decided by secret groups seeking to establish a totalitarian world order and that Jews have too much power and control a number of the world’s governments and institutions.
 Nearly 40% of them believe the 9/11 terrorist attacks were carried out by the U.S. government.

 Katarina Klingova from the Bratislava-based think tank Globsec dug deeper into the subject and mapped out the sociological and geographical profile of the Slovaks most prone to believe in conspiracy theories.
 These are the key takeaways.